 Twinkling silver with a touch of blue” is what many spots in Tokyo look like during wintertime.

 Shibuya Blue Cave

 One of Tokyo’s most popular installations is Shibuya Blue Cave.
 As soon as its hundreds of thousands blue LEDs are powered up, the place will be packed with people instantly.
-A much quieter place is the similarly impressive, cherry blossom-like installation along Meguro River.
-It is a bit off the beaten track but, sitting on the Yamanote Line between Gotanda and Osaki stations, still easy to reach from Shibuya with a few hops.
+A much quieter place is the no less impressive, cherry blossom-like installation along Meguro River.
+It is a bit off the beaten track but, located close to the Yamanote Line between Gotanda and Osaki stations, still easy to reach with a few hops from Shibuya.